Applying for a New License (Teen Drivers) in ArkansasPage Overview

 - Payment for the $20 driver’s license fee.

-With your full license, you may drive without any passenger or curfew restrictions.
+With your full driver's license, you may drive without any passenger or curfew restrictions.
 All drivers under 21 years old may only use a wireless hands-free communication device.

 At 14 years old, you may obtain a motor-driven cycle license in Arkansas.
 A motor-driven cycle is defined as a vehicle with an engine under 250 cc.
 This license expires when you turn 16 years old and costs $4.